 Figure 8.5.3-1: Binding information Deletion procedure

-1. When the IP address is released or the MAC address is not used for a certain PDU session and there is no IP address or MAC address applicable to a corresponding binding information (e.g. the IP address or the MAC address is the unique address for the PDU session), the PCF invokes the Nbsf_Management_Deregister service operation by sending the HTTP DELETE request with Resource URI of the resource "Individual PCF Session Binding" to request the BSF to remove the binding information.
+1. When the IP address is released or the MAC address is not used for a certain PDU session and there is no IP address or MAC address applicable to a corresponding binding information (e.g. the IP address or the MAC address is the unique address for the PDU session), the PCF for a PDU Session invokes the Nbsf_Management_Deregister service operation by sending an HTTP DELETE request with Resource URI of the resource "Individual PCF for a PDU Session Binding" to request the BSF to remove the binding information as defined in subclause 4.2.3.2 of 3GPP TS 29.521 [22].

+When the AM/UE Policy Association is terminated, the PCF for a UE invokes the Nbsf_Management_Deregister service operation by sending an HTTP DELETE request with Resource URI of the resource "Individual PCF for a UE Binding" to request the BSF to remove the binding information as defined in subclause 4.2.3.3 of 3GPP TS 29.521 [22].

-2. The BSF sends an HTTP "204 No Content" response to the PCF and removes the stored binding information.
+2. Upon success, the BSF shall send an HTTP "204 No Content" response to the PCF and remove the stored binding information.

 8.5.4 Binding information Retrieval